cs1302uga/cs1302-ce06/README.md

 1. Add a class to the `cs1302.ce06.impl` package that represents your group's best type.
 That type should be something that is capable of being driven and therefore a perfect candidate for a class that implements the `Drivable` interface.
 Therefore, make sure that your class properly implements the interface.
 Also make sure that your class compiles.
+Here is a small list of things you should do:

+   1. Properly implement the interface.
+   1. Add appropriate Javadoc comments and update your API documentation website.
+   1. Compile your class.

    What is the command that you used to compile your class?

 1. Update `Driver.java` to test your new class.
-You probably don't want to create a separate `test` method as the existing `test`.
-Rewrite the `test` method so it can be used to test `Car` objects and objects of the new type that you just created. *Note*: You should also update Javadoc comments where necessary.
+Rewrite the existing `test` method so it can be used to test `Car` objects and objects of the new type that you just created.
+You should not change the name of the method.
+However, you may modify other parts of the method signature as well as the method's body, as needed. *Note*: You should also update Javadoc comments in the `Driver` class where necessary.

 **CHECKPOINT**